Skip to main content

 The new LTO PMVIC, or the Land Transportation Office - Private Motor Vehicle Inspection Centers, has started operations in some parts of the country for inspections of cars and motorcycles due for registration renewal.
 Dubbed as MVIS (Motor Vehicle Inspection System), it aims to test the roadworthiness of private and commercial vehicles prior to their registration.
 This also includes the checking of modifications, upgrades and accessories that have been installed on your vehicles - whether factory or aftermarket.
 If they don't meet LTO standards, you fail the test.
 Failing the MVIS test means you have to retake the inspection and worse, you can't register your vehicle any more.
 For purposes of discussion, I chose to talk about wheels and tires because they are the most frequently modified parts of our cars and motorcycles.
 Now comes the question: Is it considered illegal to replace your wheels with aftermarket mag wheels?
 Can those u...

-Live out your passions with the OPPO Reno13 Series 5G, now available for pre-order in the Philippines
+Explore new horizons with the OPPO Reno13 F, now available in the Philippines